 At the heart of my working style - grounded in a commitment to the care of my clients and my openness as a therapist - is a lively inquisitiveness around how my clients use language, metaphor and imagery.
 As a result I like to work with myth, stories, and the chance revelations and provocations generated through the use of archetypal card decks.
 I also use a wide range of imagery and visuals (including boxes of cut-up images for creative collage work and resources created by the Amsterdam School for Imagery).
-Personal journalling and creative writing also feature prominently alongside the therapeutic use of poetry (known as Bibliotherapy).
+Personal journalling and creative writing also feature in my approach.
 My consulting room - a detached garden office - ensures complete confidentiality.

-My undergraduate area of study was theology and religious studies and my PhD research examined the relationship between Christian fundamentalism and late-20th century fiction and drama.
-I recommend you click on the website link (and my blogs in particular) to get a deeper view of my practice, my experience of life, and my vision for therapy.
+My undergraduate area of study was in theology and religious studies and my PhD examined the relationship between Christian fundamentalism and late-20th century fiction and drama.
+I recommend you click on the website link (and my blogs in particular) to get a deeper view of my practice.

 Training, qualifications & experience